 The Dodd-Frank Act requires the federal banking agencies and the SEC to establish joint regulations or guidelines prohibiting incentive-based payment arrangements at specified regulated entities, such as us, having at least \$1 billion in total assets that encourage inappropriate risk-taking by providing an executive officer, employee, director or principal stockholder with excessive compensation, fees, or benefits or that could lead to material financial loss to the entity.
 In addition, these regulators must establish regulations or guidelines requiring enhanced disclosure to regulators of incentive-based compensation arrangements.
-The federal banking agencies proposed such regulations in April 2011 and issued a second proposed rule in April 2016.
-The second proposed rule would apply to all banks, among other institutions, with at least \$1 billion in average total consolidated assets.
-Final regulations have not been adopted as of December 31, 2023.
+The federal banking agencies proposed such regulations in April 2011 issued a second proposed rule in April 2016, and issued a third proposed rule in May 2024.
+The third proposed rule would apply to all banks, among other institutions, with at least \$1 billion in average total consolidated assets.
+Final regulations have not been adopted as of December 31, 2024.
 If adopted, these or other similar regulations would impose limitations on the manner in which we may structure compensation for our executives and other employees.
 The scope and content of the federal banking agencies' policies on incentive compensation are continuing to develop and are likely to continue evolving.